Polyamide (PA)

 Properties of polyamide fibers

-How is polyamide produced?
+How is polyamide manufactured?

 Disadvantages of polyamide fibers

-So you can remember that it is best to keep polyamide away from heat.
+Therefore, it's best to keep polyamide away from heat.

 Are polyamides synthetic or natural fibers?